 Use the esp encryption-algorithm command to specify an encryption algorithm for ESP.

 Use the undo esp encryption-algorithm command to configure ESP not to encrypt packets.

-By default, AES-128 is used.
+By default, DES is used in non-FIPS mode and AES-128 is used in FIPS mode.